anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

         extra_configs = {"fs.azure.account.key.<storage-account-name>.blob.core.windows.net":"<storage-account-key>"})

 here,
-•<storage-account-name> is the name of your Azure Blob storage account.
+- **storage-account-name:** is the name of your Azure Blob storage account.
-•<container-name> is the name of a container in your Azure Blob storage account.
+- **container-name:** is the name of a container in your Azure Blob storage account.
-•<mount-name> is a DBFS path representing where the Blob storage container or a folder inside the container will be mounted in DBFS.
+- **mount-name:** is a DBFS path representing where the Blob storage container or a folder inside the container will be mounted in DBFS.
-•<storage-account-key> is the access key for that storage account
+- **storage-account-key:** is the access key for that storage account

 Attaching some links to get more information about mounting azure blob storage container in dbfs path.
 [Azure Blob storage](https://docs.microsoft.com/en-us/azure/databricks/data/data-sources/azure/azure-storage#:~:text=Mount%20Azure%20Blob%20storage%20containers%20to%20DBFS,-You%20can%20mount&text=All%20users%20have%20read%20and,immediately%20access%20the%20mount%20point)